 - 1. Select the scan you want to align, keeping in mind the recommendation at the beginning of Scan Alignment.
 Artec Studio allows you to select multiple scans, but note that it will align them with the registered scans as a single unit. - 2.
 Holding down the Shift key and one mouse button, move and rotate the scan you're aligning (a green one) close to the registered scan (a blue one).
 Scan Alignment provides a list of allowed movements and corresponding buttons. - 3.
 To confirm the alignment, release the mouse button(s) and the Shift key, then click Apply.
-Note carefully that any scans you are registering won't automatically move to the registered set • (see Figure 8.24.).
-You can do so manually as the beginning of Scan Alignment describes.
+Note carefully that any scans you are registering won't automatically move to the registered set (see Figure 8.17).
+You can do so manually as the beginning of Scan Alignment describes. - 4.
+If you have several scans to align, repeat these steps for each one individually.

-Figure 8.23.: Dragging a scan
+Figure 8.16: Dragging a scan

-Figure 8.24.: "Drag" alignment result
+Figure 8.17: "Drag" alignment result